abdulahadattar/PhysicsLAB/README.md

 ## Contributing
 - Code is modular and readable for easy collaboration.
-- All legacy/hardcoded PDF fields and AI-generated hints have been removed.
 - Please follow best practices for maintainability and extensibility.

 ## Getting Started